App-ID Features

 • Introduced in PAN-OS 11.2.1.

-For certain discovered applications, SaaS Security Inline can detect the specific application tenants that users are accessing.
+Tenant-level detection and control within SaaS Security Inline is limited to only select applications.
+For these applications, SaaS Security Inline can detect the specific application tenants that users are accessing.
 SaaS Security Inline displays these tenant details, and you can submit policy rule recommendations at the tenant level.
-This tenant-level detection and control is available only for select applications.

 • Microsoft Outlook